Minnesota LLC Start up - Complete Guide

 Doing Business As (DBA):

-Publication Requirement: After filing, you must publish the assumed name in a qualified legal newspaper in the county where your principal business office is located, for two consecutive issues.
-Keep the affidavit of publication as proof.
+Publication Requirement: Publication of the name assumed shall be made after filing is made, in a qualified legal newspaper in the county of the principal business office, and those two issues must be continued.
+Hold the affidavit of publication as evidence.

 2. Select a Registered Agent

-LLCs can be member-managed or manager-managed, and selecting the appropriate structure is crucial:
+LLCs may be member-managed and manager-managed, and the choice of the form is important:

 Member-Managed LLC: